-Community Educator, Communications and Media
+Communications and Impact

 Rivkah has over 20 years experience in the not-for-profit, government and private sectors.
 Much of Rivkah’s work has involved community education and engagement in areas including human rights, anti-racism, family violence and housing.
 Rivkah is passionate about using her skills in communications, strategy, policy and advocacy to help communities achieve outcomes that are important to them.